Guidance

 notes

-You may provide notes on how this data was made, and help users differentiate the plan from others with a similar name.
-For example:
+You may provide notes on how you made this data to help users differentiate the plan from others with a similar name.

 • Barnsley's Local Plan as adopted by Full Council on 3 January 2019